cisnlp/GlotLID/README.md

 ## Data Sources

 See list of data sources [here](./sources.md).
+We made a version of the dataset available for research purposes, which can be requested for access: https://huggingface.co/datasets/cis-lmu/glotlid-corpus

 You're welcome to open a [pull request](https://github.com/cisnlp/GlotLID/pulls) or ([issue](https://github.com/cisnlp/GlotLID/issues)) and contribute new resources to our data list.
 Even for the languages we already support, we're actively seeking additional resources to mitigate domain shift issues.